Skip to main content

 • Add a field mapping for the "No. Series" field.
 This value will most likely not be present in your file, but you can specify a constant value.

-I am trying to import a unit price with the date, but it does not come through to the sales documents as expected.
+I am trying to import a unit price with the data, but it does not come through to the sales documents as expected.

 The most common cause is the processing order of the fields on your template.
 In Business Central, the unit price gets recalculated when you enter the Item No., Location Code, Variant Code, Unit Of Measure Code and Quantity.
 To ensure that your unit price from the file is respected, you must ensure that the unit price gets processed after these fields.
 Click here for information on specifying the processing order.